What role do you play at COSMOS?

 Please share a bit about your professional background and experience.

-What attracted you to join Prof. Agarwal’s research and COSMOS Center?
-What aspects of Prof. Agarwal’s vision, mission, and the culture he has fostered at COSMOS stood out to you and why?
+What attracted you to join COSMOS Research Center?
+What aspects of COSMOS stood out to you, and why?

 How do you anticipate your role at COSMOS helping your growth on both a personal and professional level?
 Are there any specific skills or experiences you’re looking to gain?